azamsharp/azamsharp.github.io/_posts/testing.md

 ### Architecture

 Architecture has always been a topic of hot debate, specially in the SwiftUI community.
-There are couple of reasons behind the architecture confusion.
+There are couple of reasons behind the confusion.
 First, Apple has never advocated openly about a particular architecture to follow when building SwiftUI applications.
 The primary rationale behind this is that, unlike UIKit applications that typically adhered to the MVC (Model-View-Controller) architecture by default, SwiftUI offers greater flexibility in terms of architectural choices.

 I have written several articles about SwiftUI architectures.
 Including [Building Large-Scale Apps with SwiftUI: A Guide to Modular Architecture](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html) and [Active Record Pattern for Building SwiftUI Apps with Core Data](https://azamsharp.com/2023/01/30/active-record-pattern-swiftui-core-data.html)